DADEVFA/Milestone2/README.md

 ### Contact:
 - Works fine.
-- Might need a popup or animation to let user know it was successfully sent.
+- Need a popup or animation to let user know it was successfully sent.
-- Erase input fields when sent.
+- Erases input fields when sent.

 ### Free: